-It is expressly understood that amounts paid for electric energy or other utility services in excess of the cost of service from and after January 1, 1947, are furnished by members or other patrons as capital and each member or other patron shall be credited with the capital so furnished as provided in these by-laws.
-Each member or other patron shall also pay to the Cooperative a minimum amount per month regardless of the amount of electric energy consumed, as shall be fixed by the board from time to time.
+It is expressly understood that amounts paid for electric energy or other utility services in excess of the cost of service from and after January 1, 1947, are furnished by members as capital and each member shall be credited with the capital so furnished as provided in these by-laws.
+Each member shall also pay to the Cooperative a minimum amount per month regardless of the amount of electric energy consumed, as shall be fixed by the board from time to time.
 Each member shall also pay all amounts owed by the member to the Cooperative as and when the same become due and payable.
 The Cooperative shall have the right, but not the obligation, to set-off the capital of a member against any amounts due and owing from the member to the Cooperative.

 Upon the withdrawal, death, cessation of existence, or expulsion of a member, the membership of such member shall thereupon terminate.
 Termination of membership in any manner shall not release a member or the member’s estate from any debts due the Cooperative.
 The Cooperative may terminate electric or other services to a member for failure of the member to pay for those services, and for failure to comply with the governing documents, in accordance with such termination of service policies and procedures as the board shall approve.
 Any individual who continues to reside at a location that was previously receiving service in the name of the decedent must apply for a new membership by following the provisions of Section 1 herein.
 The cessation of the legal existence of any other type of member shall automatically terminate such membership, unless otherwise determined by the Board in its discretion and business judgment.

 SECTION 8.
 NO RESTORATION OF SERVICE PENDING DELINQUENCY.
 In the event a membership is terminated due to delinquency in payment of an obligation due the Cooperative and service to such member is discontinued, the Cooperative shall not accept an application for membership by another member of the delinquent’s household, or resume service to such household until such delinquency has been paid in full.
 For purposes of this Section, “household” shall mean the location where utility services are being provided by the Cooperative.